Cabinet Secretary for Social Justice and Housing

-The Cabinet Secretary for Social Justice (Rùnaire a’ Chaibineit airson Ceartas Sòisealta), commonly referred to as the Social Justice Secretary, is a position in the Scottish Government Cabinet.
+The Cabinet Secretary for Social Justice and Housing (Rùnaire a’ Chaibineit airson Ceartas Sòisealta), commonly referred to as the Social Justice Secretary, is a position in the Scottish Government cabinet.
 The Cabinet Secretary has overall responsibility for community planning, social security, the third sector.
 The current Cabinet Secretary is Shirley-Anne Somerville since 2023.

 The Cabinet Secretary is assisted by one junior Minister, the Minister for Equalities.

 History

 From 2007 to 2009 the Minister for Communities and Sport was a junior ministerial post in the Scottish Government.
 In 2009, sport was linked with public health and the role became the Minister for Housing and Communities.

 Following the 2011 election, the role was reorganised as Minister for Housing and Welfare but as a junior ministerial position, the Minister did not attend the Scottish Cabinet.

 A cabinet post was created in April 2014 as a result of Alex Salmond's gender-balancing cabinet reshuffle.
 The post was Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights with Shona Robison at the helm.
 This was short-lived, however, as the job was further restyled as Cabinet Secretary for Social Justice, Communities and Pensioners' Rights as a result of Nicola Sturgeon's first reshuffle after she became First Minister in November 2014, with Alex Neil being given the role.

 This was further rebranded in May 2016 as Cabinet Secretary for Communities, Social Security and Equalities in the second Sturgeon government, being held by Angela Constance.

 Between 2018 and 2021 the role was divided between Shirley-Anne Somerville as Cabinet Secretary for Social Security and Older People, and Aileen Campbell as Cabinet Secretary for Communities and Local Government.

 Following the appointment for the third Sturgeon government, the role was re-merged with Shona Robison appointed as Cabinet Secretary for Social Justice, Housing and Local Government.

 Shirley-Anne Somerville was re-appointed to the role, as Cabinet Secretary for Social Justice, at the start of the first Yousaf government and retained her position in the second Yousaf government and the Swinney government.